 Faculty maintain regular office hours, which are posted each semester.
 Individual appointments can be scheduled with faculty members and advisors as needed.
 The faculty welcomes and encourages meetings with students for reasons such as getting acquainted, understanding coursework, discussing career goals and opportunities, and conversing about health care.
-Normally, departmental secretarial staff are available Monday through Thursday from 7:00 a.m. to 8:00 p.m. and 7:00 a.m. to 3:00 p.m. on Fridays.
+Normally, departmental secretarial staff are available Monday through Friday from 7:00 am to 3:00 pm.